About Breast Surgery

 Breast Implant Fill

 Implants can be filled with either saline solution or silicone gel material.
 Saline breast implants are filled with sterile salt water.
 Silicone breast implants are filled with silicone gel.
-The gel tends to feel more like a natural breast.
 Breast implants provide a uniform shape, firmness, and feel.
 There are distinct advantages and disadvantages between silicone and saline implants.
 Dr. Kenna will discuss your options with you and help you determine which selection makes the most sense for your body and goals for surgical outcome.

 Breast Augmentation FAQs